Why Trading Grok X-Sentiment Signals Is Set Up to Lose

 The actual rules:

-- If we don't hold a coin and Grok shows a sentiment explosion, do not enter — unless we can independently confirm a real catalyst from outside X (on-chain data, public Telegram groups, primary news sources).
+- If you don't hold a coin and Grok shows a sentiment explosion, do not enter — unless you can independently confirm a real catalyst from outside X (on-chain data, public Telegram groups, primary news sources).

 - Treat Grok as an "overheating warning" tool, not an "opportunity discovery" tool.

-- In the Monday review, ask Grok to summarize "which coins saw the steepest sentiment drop in the last 7 days."
+- Periodically, ask Grok to summarize "which coins saw the steepest sentiment drop in the last 7 days."
 Coins where sentiment is dropping fast are actually more interesting — KOLs have left, what's left is either real believers or no one.

-This new flow has been running for 6 weeks (outside the -12% experiment window), currently at +3.4% cumulative.
-Not big, but at least positive.
-Flipping the KOL signal from a procyclical indicator into a contrarian one is the single most useful piece of knowledge this experiment gave us.
+Flipping the KOL signal from a procyclical indicator into a contrarian one is the single most useful piece of knowledge in this kind of postmortem.
+It's usually closer to reality, and much harder to manufacture.

 "Heat" on X is one of the most easily manufactured assets in crypto.
 Reading X as a buy signal puts you on the exit.
 Reading X as a distribution signal lines up much closer with reality.
 That inversion of usage is worth more than the tool itself.